Re-examining Niebuhr’s Christ and Culture

 Richard Niebuhr.
 2001.
 Christ and Culture (Orig. pub.
 1951).
 New York: HarperSanFrancisco.

 Review by Stephen W. Hiemstra

 Niebuhr’s classic book, Christ and Culture, helped define the conversation around the sweeping changes in society that have occurred over the past generation.
-It is accordingly helpful to review Niebuhr’s writing before diving into the new world that we find ourselves in.
-Niebuhr lived from 1894 to 1962 and taught Christian ethics at Yale Divinity School during his career.
+It is helpful to review Niebuhr’s writing before diving into the new world that we find ourselves in.
+Niebuhr lived from 1894 to 1962.
+He taught Christian ethics at Yale Divinity School during his career.

 The study of ethics concerns itself with how to apply basic principles to life’s problems.
 Schools of thought are important in studying ethics because decisions must be made against competing objectives and placing differing priorities on the basic principles.
 For example, in deciding how to spent our nights and weekends, we frequently must make a tradeoff between parental duties (a deontological criteria) and future income (a teleological criteria).
 The tradeoff over how to spend this time accordingly poses an ethical problem.

 Classification of Relationships between Church and Culture

 Niebuhr’s contribution to the debate over the relationship of the church to culture in the United States in the 1950s was to develop a classification schema (or typological framework) of 5 conceptually possible relationships.
 In his introduction, he reviews different alternatives on which to base a classification schema, including: Psychological, churches and sects, mystics, social-economic, and philosophical methods (xxxix-xl).
 He prefers a theological basis to classify divided into 5 types (xli-lv)